scottlamb/moonfire-nvr/guide/troubleshooting.md

 environment variable to include more information.

 ```
-2021-03-04T11:09:29.230291 ERROR s-peck_west-main streamer{stream="peck_west-main"}: panic: should always be an unindexed sample location=src/moonfire-nvr/server/db/writer.rs:750:54 backtrace=...
+2021-03-04T11:09:29.230291 ERROR tokio-runtime-worker streamer{stream="peck_west-main"}: panic: should always be an unindexed sample location=src/moonfire-nvr/server/db/writer.rs:750:54 backtrace=...
 ```

-In this case, a stream thread (one starting with `s-`) panicked.
+In this case, a streamer task panicked.
 That stream won't record again until Moonfire NVR is restarted.

 ### Slow operations